What Solar Energy Generator Can Power Your Own House In The Midwest?

 Environmental Impact

-Clean energy reduces carbon footprint.
+Clean energy reduces carbon emissions and fossil fuel dependence.

 Common Mistakes to Avoid

-Buying Undersized Systems
+Choosing Undersized Systems

-Small generators cannot meet full-house demand.
+Small generators cannot meet full-home energy demands.

 Ignoring Battery Storage

-Overlooking Installation Quality
+Poor Installation Quality

-Focusing on Price Alone
+Focusing Only on Upfront Price

 Why Sunsent Is the Better Choice

-Sunsent stands out because it focuses on:
+Sunsent stands out by focusing on:

 • Performance-driven system design